oracle-livelabs/security/oracle-universal-authenticator/start-the-environment/start-the-environment.md

     </copy>
     ```

+  Press **i** to enter into insert mode.
 Replace in the following section the IP addresses with the one obtained from the previous command:

     ```
     ...